- Insurance costs are on the rise.

-Painting a motorcycle frame yourself also risks the chance of getting over spray on other parts that were not intended to get painted.
-Doing things yourself is a great way to go, but because you may not have as much experience in doing something like this, you may not always know every spot you need to tape off to prevent over spray.
+Painting a motorcycle frame yourself also runs the risk of getting over spray on other parts that were not intended to get painted.
+Doing things yourself is a great way to go, but lack of experience may cause some overspray that can be annoying to fix.

 I have accidentally gotten over spray on the engine before.
 Most motorcycle engines are made of cast iron and aluminum; if paint gets on materials like this, it’s almost impossible to get the paint off of it.

 As you can see, there are benefits as well as disadvantages to both powder coating and painting a motorcycle frame.
 Powder coating yields amazing results that will last the entirety of the motorcycle’s life, but it’s also very expensive and time consuming.

 Painting a motorcycle frame is a much simpler job that a DIYer could do in their garage and is cheaper to complete, but it’s not as strong as powder coating and there are higher risks of chips and fading.

 As a seasoned motorcycle restorer, I’ve used both methods and have found that with the correct prep work, painting a motorcycle frame shows some amazing results and is my preferred method.
 I’ve had customers very pleased with the results as well.
 But what do you guys think?
 Do you prefer to paint or powder coat parts on your motorcycle and why do you prefer it that way?
 Let us know what you think!

 What are some motorcycle restoration tips?
 Some tips I always abide by when restoring a motorcycle is taking a lot of pictures, labeling wires and parts, put small parts in labeled plastic bags, budget time and money, having the right tools handy, and joining forums.
 Click here to see my article for more info.